MiaoshiqiLiu/My_personal_site/content/home/about.md

 # Biography

 Miaoshiqi LIU is an undergraduate student majoring in Pure and Applied Mathematics at Tsinghua University.
 She is expected to graduate in July 2019.
-As for a next life step, she is determined to pursue further study in Statistics.
-Her research interests include Nonparametric Estimation, Spatial Statistics and Statistical Machine learning.
+As for a next life step, she is determined to pursue further study in Statistics and Biostatistics.
+Her research interests include Nonparametric Estimation, Spatial Statistics, Statistical Machine learning and Biostatistics.
 She also has diverse interests in multi-discipline research between Statistics and other fields, such as Bioinformatics, Ecology, Finance and Social Science.